Ronald Storrs

-Sir Ronald Henry Amherst Storrs KCMG CBE (19 November 1881 – 1 November 1955) was an official in the British Foreign and Colonial Office.
+Sir Ronald Henry Amherst Storrs KCMG CBE (19 November 1881 – 1 November 1955) was an official in the British Foreign Office.
 He served as Oriental Secretary in Cairo, Military Governor of Jerusalem, Governor of Cyprus, and Governor of Northern Rhodesia.

 Biography

 Ronald Storrs was the eldest son of John Storrs, priest of the Church of England and later Dean of Rochester.
 His mother was Lucy Anna Maria Cockayne-Cust, sister of the fifth Baron Brownlow.

 Storrs was educated at Charterhouse School and Pembroke College, Cambridge, where he gained a first-class degree in the Classical Tripos.